GSA/piv-guides/Template-2.md

   2. Click on the **_Create New File_** button located at the top right area of your repository's directory window.
   > At the top left area of this window, the branch name appears with a **"/"** after it and a text box.
 (If you want to start over, select **_Cancel_**.)
   4. In the text box, enter your new Page's name with the extension, **.md**, for **Markdown** (e.g., **Mynewfile.md**).
   5. Scroll down to the bottom of your screen.
-At the left-hand-side of your screen, below the **Comment** box, click on the green button that says **Commit new file**.
+At the left side of your screen, below the **Commit new file** comment box, click on the green button that says **Commit new file**.
   > This creates and saves your new Page in your selected or new branch.

 ## Copy and Paste the Content from the **_Template.md_** into your new Page.